red-data-tools/red_amber/doc/DataFrame.md

 ## Grouping

 ### `group(aggregating_keys, function, target_keys)`

+  (This is a temporary API and may change in the future version.)

   Create grouped dataframe by `aggregation_keys` and apply `function` to each group and returns in `target_keys`.
 Aggregated key name is `function(key)` style.